jnozzi/cocoadev.com/markdown/ObjectsStructsAndPointersBasics.md

 and then you can quiz the object to see if the magic number ivar has the appropriate magic number set (which gets set inside any and all of your init methods.

-If you're doing this for debug (i.e. you forgot to stick an init somewhere), then just do a find for General/[MyClass alloc].
+If you're doing this for debug (i.e. you forgot to stick an init somewhere), then just do a find for [MyClass alloc].

 ----